Login to bookmark this video

 to run the server in the background.
 Hold "command" and click on the URL here to open our app in the browser, and... there's our remote!
 It does all the usual remote things like changing the channel, powering the TV on and off, and increasing or decreasing the volume.
 That's pretty much it for now.
 If we spin over to the code, it's an almost out-of-the-box Symfony 7.1 app.

-We have a single controller, RemoteController, and single route, home.
+We have a single controller - RemoteController - and single route - home.
 This contoller handles rendering the UI and button clicks.
 When a button is clicked, we handle the different button logic (represented by a dump()), add the flash message, and redirect to the same route.
-If not handling a button click, we render this index.html.twig, which is our remote template.
+If it's not handling a button click, it renders this index.html.twig.
+That's our remote template.

-In our templates/ directory, first take a look at base.html.twig.
+In our templates/ directory, let's take a quick look at base.html.twig.
 This comes from a standard Symfony install.
-The UI is styled using Tailwind CSS but I'm doing something a little different than you may be used to.
-Instead of installing an asset management system like AssetMapper or Webpack Encore, to keep things simple, I'm using the Tailwind CSS CDN.
-This injects a bit of javascript in your page that reads through all the Tailwind classes you are using in your HTML.
-This then builds a custom CSS file and injects it, styling your HTML.
-As you might imagine, this isn't terribly fast and should never be used in production.
-For prototyping and our purposes, it works great and is easy to get going!
+The UI is styled using Tailwind CSS, but I'm doing something a little different than you may be used to.
+Instead of installing an asset management system like AssetMapper or Webpack Encore, I'm using the Tailwind CSS CDN to keep things simple.
+This injects a bit of JavaScript into your page that reads through all of the Tailwind classes you're using in your HTML.
+Then it builds a custom CSS file and injects it, styling the HTML.
+As you might imagine, this is kind of slow and should never be used in production.
+For prototyping and our purposes, it's pretty easy to get going and works great.

 First, we're using symfony/ux-icons.
 This package enables you to add .svg files to this assets/icons directory.
 Now, you can embed these SVGs in Twig using the filename (minus the .svg) as the name attribute in this tag.
-You can also add additional attributes like we have here, height, width, class, etc. These will be added to the embedded <svg> element.
-This package does some other awesome things, so google "Symfony UX Icons" to learn more about it!
+You can also add additional attributes like we have here: height, width, class, etc. These will be added to the embedded <svg> element.
+This package does other awesome things too, so google "Symfony UX Icons" to learn more about it!

-All right, so this is where we'll start.
-Next: we will start actually refactoring this app to use dependency injection attributes!
+Next: Let's start refactoring our app to use dependency injection attributes.